MontiCore/monticore/README.md

-# The MontiCore Language Workbench and Framework
+# The MontiCore Language Workbench plus Framework
 [MontiCore](http://www.monticore.de) is a language workbench for an efficient development of domain-specific languages (DSLs).
 It processes an extended grammar format which defines the DSL and generates components for processing the documents written in the DSL.
 Examples for these components are parser, AST classes, symboltables or pretty printers.This enables a user to rapidly define a language and use it together with the MontiCore-framework to build domain specific tools.

 #Licenses